(a) A lawyer or law firm shall not share legal fees with a nonlawyer, except that:

 It is unclear whether Louisiana would follow suit.
 Unfortunately, Louisiana has been ultra-restrictive with regard to nonlawyers working with lawyers.

 Sharing Office Space with Nonlawyers

 What ethical issues arise when lawyers take advantage of shared office space?
 The Louisiana State Bar Association Rules of Professional Conduct Committee addressed these issues in a public advisory opinion entitled “Sharing Office Space with Non-Lawyers.”
 LSBA Public Op.
 08-RPCC-017 (2008).
-The take away is this: lawyers may share office space with nonlawyers, but must (1) assure confidentiality, professional independence, and (2) must avoid assisting in the unauthorized practice of law, avoid improper business transactions with clients and avoid solicitation and paid referrals.
+The take away from the opinion is this: a lawyer may share office space with nonlawyers, but must (1) assure confidentiality and professional independence, and (2) avoid assisting in the unauthorized practice of law, avoid improper business transactions with clients and avoid solicitation and paid referrals.

 As to confidentiality, a lawyer must avoid disclosure of confidential information at “leak points” such as shared printers, copiers and fax machines.
-Lawyers should avoid using shared paper file storage areas (they should probably avoid paper file storage).
-Lawyers should use great care employing, and then must adequately train, any support staff as to handling confidential information.
+A lawyer should avoid using shared paper file storage areas (they should probably avoid paper file storage).
+A lawyer should use great care employing, and then must adequately train, any support staff as to handling confidential information.
 See Louisiana Rule 5.3.

 As to professional independence, a lawyer who exchanges legal services for “free” office space must avoid providing “free” legal services to clients of the landlord/lessor, and must not allow the landlord/lessor to offer “included” legal services to other tenants.
 Also, the lawyer must not take client- or case-related instructions from the lawyer’s landlord/lessor.
 This conduct also could be construed as assisting the unauthorized practice of law.